sukadateam/Database/README.md

 # Database
-This project is currently being fully rebuilt for optimizations and reliability reasons!
-Please not this before developing apps for it.
-A new repository will be created soon.
+This project is being continued.
+Rebuilding, optimizations and code cleanup is in progress!
+Goto live build to see even more new features!
 To setup.
 Install all items in requirements.txt using pip and run custom_database.py.
 That's it!
 <br> So run:
 <br>pip install -r requirements.txt